w3c/webcodecs/explainer.md

 ## Proposed solutions

 The WebCodecs interface is modeled on well known platform and software codec APIs.
-This affords the full power of the underlying platform codecs and is intuitive for authors with experience in developing media applications.
+This API shape is time-tested and intuitive for authors with experience in developing media applications.

 Core interfaces include

 -   **EncodedAudioChunks** and **EncodedVideoChunks** contain codec-specific encoded media bytes.

 -   **AudioPacket** contains decoded audio data.
-It will provide an [AudioBuffer](https://webaudio.github.io/web-audio-api/#audiobuffer) for rendering via [AudioWorklet](https://webaudio.github.io/web-audio-api/#audioworklet).
+It will provide an [AudioBuffer](https://webaudio.github.io/web-audio-api/#audiobuffer) for rendering via Audio[AudioWorklet](https://webaudio.github.io/web-audio-api/#audioworklet).

 -   **VideoFrame** contains decoded video data.
 It will provide an [ImageBitmap](https://html.spec.whatwg.org/multipage/imagebitmap-and-animations.html#imagebitmap) for manipulating in WebGL, including rendering to Canvas.
+It should eventually also [provide access to YUV data](https://github.com/WICG/web-codecs/issues/30), but the design is still TBD.

 -   An **AudioEncoder** encodes AudioPackets to produce EncodedAudioChunks.